Codingmasster/C-Tutorials-/README.md

 ##### Double Linked List => Double.CPP
 Doubly linked list is a linked data structure that consists of a set of sequentially linked records called nodes.
 Each node contains two fields, called links, that are references to the previous and to the next node in the sequence of nodes.
 The beginning and ending nodes' previous and next links, respectively, point to some kind of terminator, typically a sentinel node or null, to facilitate traversal of the list.

+##### Copy Constructor => CopyConstructor.CPP
+The copy constructor is a constructor which creates an object by initializing it with an object of the same class, which has been created previously.
+The copy constructor is used to:
+Initialize one object from another of the same type.
+Copy an object to pass it as an argument to a function.
+Copy an object to return it from a function.
+If a copy constructor is not defined in a class, the compiler itself defines one.If the class has pointer variables and has some dynamic memory allocations, then it is a must to have a copy constructor.